 - How do I work out my monthly HP payments?

-When looking at different finance agreements, it’s important you know how the price of each is calculated.
-This will help you make an informed decision as to which finance agreement is right for you, and gives you complete transparency, so you know exactly what you are paying for.
+When you’re looking for a new car and considering the different finance agreements available it’s important to know how the price of each is calculated.
+This is so that you are able to make an informed decision as to which finance agreement is right for you.
+It will also give you complete transparency, as you should always know what you’re paying for.

 We think this is a really important aspect of your journey as a buyer, and it’s vital that you fully understand where your money is going.

-So, in this article, we’ll look at how the cost of a hire purchase is calculated, and what sort of things affect it.
+In this article, we’ll look at how the cost of a Hire Purchase agreement is calculated, and the sort of things that can affect it.

 How is Hire Purchase calculated?

-With a lease agreement such as contract hire, there tends to be considerably more discounts available to customers than there are for a finance agreement such as a hire purchase.
-However, there is a chance that the manufacturer will offer a deposit contribution.
+With a lease agreement such as Contract Hire, there tend to be considerably more discounts available to customers than there are for a finance agreement such as a Hire Purchase.
+At OSV we have access to fleet discounts that aren’t usually available to private individuals, which will enable you to get a better price on your Hire Purchase agreement.
+There is also a chance that the manufacturer will offer a deposit contribution.

 What is a deposit contribution?

 A deposit contribution can vary between manufacturers.
-If you are looking at a Mini, then you may only get a deposit contribution of 3%.
-Other manufacturers, however, may offer you 10-12%, possibly higher.
+If you’re looking at a Mini, then you may only get a deposit contribution of 3%.
+Other manufacturers, however, may offer you between 10-12%, or possibly higher.

-With a hire purchase, the APR can change depending on your credit score.
-If you have a perfect or near perfect credit score, then you will probably get the ‘typical APR’.
-Interestingly, there aren’t actually that many people that qualify for typical APR, so it’s not all that typical.
-Typically, 51% of people get typical APR.
-This means that you essentially have a 1 in 2 chance of qualifying for typical APR.
+With a Hire Purchase, the APR can change depending on your credit score.
+If you have a perfect or near-perfect credit score, then you will probably get the ‘typical APR’.
+Around 51% of people get typical APR, which means that you have a 1 in 2 chance of qualifying for typical APR.